azuryte5/art-of-recruiter-programming/README.md

 -----
 ## Usage
+Function of the is application is to have a manager run the command line and input the data of themselves and their team.
 -----
 ## Tech Used

 - Node js
 - Jest
 - Inquirer
+- Bulma for html styling

 -----
 ## Assignment Details

+- Tests all pass
+- Didn't need to use a css as html page has Bulma instead.
+- Validation commands added to inquirer questions.

 ### User Story